mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 **Transaction Isolation** is the isolation of one transactions from another.
 Anwsers the question: are transactions affect each other?

 In Spring, there are five isolation values that are defined in the  `org.springframework.transaction.annotation.Isolation` enum:

-- DEFAULT: DB default
+- `ISOLATION_DEFAULT`: DB default

-- READ_UNCOMMITED: dirty reads
+- `ISOLATION_READ_UNCOMMITED`: It allows this transaction to see data modified by other uncommitted transactions. **Dirty reads**.

-- READ_COMMITED: default for most dbs.
+- `ISOLATION_READ_COMMITED`: Default for most dbs.
+It ensures that other transactions are not able to read data that has not been committed by other transactions.
+However, the data that was read by one transaction can be updated by other transactions.

-- REPEATABLE_READ: no dirty reads, and **repeatable read**
+- `ISOLATION_REPEATABLE_READ`: Ensures that once you select data, you can select at least the same set again.
+However, if other transactions insert new data, you can still select the newly inserted data. **No dirty reads**, and **can repeatable read**

-- SERIALIZABLE: most restrictive, read and write locks.
+- `ISOLATION_SERIALIZABLE`: most restrictive, read and write locks.

 Higher isolation levels is a reduction of the ability of multiple users and systems concurrently accessing to the resources.